kbroman/Paper_SampleMixups/ReadMe.md

 > [![doi](https://kbroman.org/pages/icons16/doi-icon.png)](https://doi.org/10.1534/g3.115.019778)

-**I'm still working out how to include the data, or links to the data (because they're about 2 GB compressed).
-  At the moment, this isn't fully reproducible.**

 The data are available at the
 [Mouse Phenome Database](http://phenome.jax.org/db/q?rtn=projects/projdet&reqprojid=532),
 though not in exactly the form used in this repository.